easy-rpa/openframework/.github/ISSUE_TEMPLATE/feature_request.md

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.
 How would you use this feature?

-**Additional context**
+**Additional information**
-Add any other context or screenshots about the feature request here.
+Add any other information or resources about the feature request here.